Graffiti Part II - This Stonky Crew

 Normally the prospects of sharing creative decision of one canvas between 4 tweens would be a logistical nightmare.
 But to our surprise, the girls quickly brainstormed and decided to create a piece named after their messenger group chat, Stonky.

 I asked my girls how they came up with the name Stonky.
 Evidently inspired by their father’s affinity for fart humor, stonky comes from the word “stinky” with an emphatic “honk”.
 Stonky is about being adventurous, and bold, it means not being afraid to get dirty in the process.
 Being stonky means owning all the parts of you that make you unique even the weird and uncomfortable parts.
 In this these uncertain times, these sentiments give me hope for the future of our girls.
-“Anyone can be in the Stonky crew,” says Viola, “but only you can decide for yourself if you’re brave enough to be stonky.”
+“Anyone can be in the Stonky crew,” says Miss V, “but only you can decide for yourself if you’re brave enough to be stonky.”

 Read more about our awesome graffiti tour and book your own tour and workshop with Graffiti Tours.